TheFermani71/secure-workflow-verification/README.md

-Secure Workflow Verification
+Secure Workflow Verification System

+Master Thesis Project
 Author: Emanuel Fermani
-Course: Computer Science (Master's Degree)
-University: Università di Camerino (UNICAM)
+Program: Computer Science – Università di Camerino

-Project Overview
+Overview

-This project implements a secure workflow verification framework designed for embedded systems.
+This project implements a secure workflow verification architecture for embedded systems.

-The goal of the system is to verify that a device executes a program according to the original workflow defined by the program source code, preventing manipulation of execution logic or sensor data.
+The goal is to verify that a device executed only the allowed operations defined by the program workflow, even if the device software could be manipulated.

-The core idea is to separate:

-Program execution (device side)

-Execution verification (server side)

-During execution, the device generates an execution trace.

-This trace is then verified against the workflow graph extracted from the original program source code.
+The system records the sequence of executed API calls (execution trace) and verifies it against the workflow graph extracted from the program source code.

-Formally, the system verifies:
+Formally, the system verifies that:

 trace ∈ L(G)